Azure/Webjobs.Extensions.Kusto/README.md

 - Database: The database against which the query has to be executed

+- ManagedServiceIdentity: A managed identity can be used to connect to Kusto.
+To use a System managed identity, use "system", any other identity names are interpreted as user managed identity

 - KqlCommand: The KqlQuery that has to be executed.
 Can be a KQL query or a KQL Function call

 - KqlParameters: Parameters that act as predicate variables for the KqlCommand.
 For example "@name={name},@Id={id}" where the parameters {name} and {id} will be substituted at runtime with actual values acting as predicates